joashgobin/cs/content/c/functions/functions.md

 # Functions
-These are resuable sections of code.
+These are reusable sections of code.
 They can be built-in or user-defined.
 Functions allow us to write code that can be modified in one place and change the effect in multiple sections.
 Functions are also sometimes referred to as routines because of how we use them to group a set of related steps under a single name.
 A function in C